Software Alternatives, Accelerators & Startups

 • Adobe Gives Up on Web-Design Product to Rival Figma After Deal Collapse

 I agree that 150usd might be too cheap for pro market but like I mentioned maybe they found out they need to first go for amateurs.
 Who knows maybe they will make it more expensive in future or offer some kind of pro option.
 I also have to mention maybe your expectations are a bit skewed?
 Software dev got cheaper and not everything has to be breakneck hype venture capital squeeze.
-There is type design software... - Source: Hacker News / 4 months ago
+There is type design software... - Source: Hacker News / over 1 year ago

 • Can someone PLEASE help me find this font.
 I will cashapp the 1st person to find it.
 I need this font ASAP!